- Home

 - Uploaded the itemized hospital receipt, medical report, and prescription

-- Added a brief description of what happened
+- Added a brief description of the incident

 - Keep every single receipt.
-The hospital receipt was the primary document SafetyWing needed.
-Get itemized bills with procedure codes, not just total amounts.
+The itemized hospital bill was the primary document both times.
+Get line-item invoices, not just total-amount receipts.

-- Photograph all medical paperwork immediately.
-We snapped photos of the prescription, the doctor’s notes, and the receipt before leaving the hospital.
+- Photograph all paperwork immediately.
+Snap photos of the prescription, doctor’s notes, and receipts before leaving the clinic.
 Paper gets lost.
-Phone photos don’t.

-- For large claims, call first.
+- For large admissions, call first.
 SafetyWing offers direct hospital billing for admissions expected to exceed $1,000.
-You call their 24/7 emergency assistance line, and they coordinate payment directly with the hospital so you don’t front thousands of dollars.
+Call their 24/7 emergency assistance line and they coordinate payment directly with the hospital.

 Community Claims Data

-Beyond our own experience, we surveyed nomad communities and forums to build a broader picture of how SafetyWing handles claims:
+Beyond our own testing, we surveyed nomad communities and forums to build a broader picture:

 | Claim Type | Typical Processing | Approval Rate |